TassioCarmo/havard-cs50x-week4-memory/README.md

  ```

-The compiler is smart enough to know that if you add 1 to  pointer, that is the same as saying go one more piece of data-- not just one byte-- so if it's an int, move four.
+The compiler is smart enough to know that if you add 1 to a pointer, that is the same as saying go one more piece of data-- not just one byte-- so if it's an int, move four.
 If it's a second int, move eight.
 If it's a third int, move 12.
 Pointer arithmetic handles that annoying arithmetic for you so you can just think of this as a number after a number after a number that are back to back to back but not one byte apart, but four bytes apart.

 an array really can be treated as the address of the first element in that array.
 The difference is that there's no secret backslash zero anywhere.